Gowthamdhanush123/online-store-project.sql/README.md

 **Expected Outcome:**
 A fully functional SQL database capable of supporting an online store’s day-to-day operations, providing insights through data queries, and serving as the backend for a potential web or desktop front-end application.

----

-Would you like me to include a **sample ER diagram description** or **SQL table creation script** to go with this?
-It would make your project report more complete.